mauricio-masias/iTech/README.md

 - If no new tweet is found will alert the user

-- if a new tweet is found will refresh the widget.
+- If a new tweet is found will refresh the widget.

+- No database is used.